friedger/info_tokens/docs/how_to_buy/btc-alpha.md

 ## Deposit BTC

-First we will transfer Bitcoins to your BTC wallet at BTC-Alpha, which we will then use to buy TFT.
+First, we will transfer Bitcoins to your BTC wallet at BTC-Alpha, which we will then use to buy TFT.

 Here are the steps to transfer Bitcoins into your BTC wallet at BTC-Alpha: